Bachelor of Science in Biomedical Engineering

 A Bachelor of Science in Biomedical Engineering is a kind of bachelor's degree typically conferred after a four-year undergraduate course of study in biomedical engineering (BME).
-The degree itself is largely equivalent to a Bachelor of Science and many institutions conferring degrees in the fields of biomedical engineering and bioengineering do not append the field to the degree itself.
+The degree itself is largely equivalent to a Bachelor of Science (B.S.) and many institutions conferring degrees in the fields of biomedical engineering and bioengineering do not append the field to the degree itself.
 Courses of study in BME are also extremely diverse as the field itself is relatively new and developing.
 In general, an undergraduate course of study in BME is likened to a cross between engineering and biological science with varying degrees of proportionality between the two.

 Professional status

 Engineers typically require a type of professional certification, such as satisfying certain education requirements and passing an examination to become a professional engineer.
 These certifications are usually nationally regulated and registered, but there are also cases where a self-governing body, such as the Canadian Association of Professional Engineers.
 In many cases, carrying the title of "Professional Engineer" is legally protected.

 As BME is an emerging field, professional certifications are not as standard and uniform as they are for other engineering fields.
 For example, the Fundamentals of Engineering exam in the U.S. does not include a biomedical engineering section, though it does cover biology.
 Biomedical engineers often simply possess a university degree as their qualification.
 However, some countries do regulate biomedical engineers, such as Australia, however registration is typically recommended, but not always a requirement.

 As with many engineering fields, a bachelor's degree is usually the minimum and often most common degree for a profession in BME, though it is not uncommon for the bachelor's degree to serve as a launching pad into graduate studies.
 ABET does accredit undergraduate programs in the field.
 However, even this is not a strict requirement since it is an emerging field and due to the young age of many programs.